Pepsi Philippines: History

 PCPPI became listed in the Philippine Stock Exchange in 2008.

 In September 2010, Korean-based Lotte Chilsung Beverage Company Ltd. acquired 34% of PCPPI.
 The acquisition made Lotte Chilsung the largest shareholder in PCPPI.
 Lotte Chilsung agreed to pay P4.447 billion to buy the 1.27 billion shares from the Guoco Group.
 In 2013, Lotte Chilsung increased its stake to 39%.
-As of March 2013, Netherlands-based Quaker Global Investments B.V. is the company’s second largest shareholder with 29.5%.
+As of March 2013, Netherlands-based Quaker Global Investments B.V. is the company's second largest shareholder with 29.5%.

-Pepsi-Cola in the Philippines

-On October 16, 1946, John Clarkin acquired a franchise to bottle and distribute Pepsi-Cola in the Philippines, establishing Pepsi-Cola Bottling Company of the Philippine Islands Ltd. Clarkin was a former executive of the Pepsi-Cola Company who came to the Philippines as a member of the US Air Force during the close of World War II.
-In the beginning, the company imported Pepsi-Cola until 1947, when its first bottling plant was established in Quezon City.

-After Clarkin returned to the United States in 1957, PepsiCo International took over the Philippine operations.
-In 1983, the Philippine operations became a branch of PepsiCo’s New York office - renamed PepsiCo, Inc. (Philippine branch) - and operated until 1985.
-From 1985 to 1989, Pepsi-Cola Distributors of the Philippines, Inc., a group identified with Filipino businessmen Ernest Escaler and Eduardo Cojuangco, Jr., took over the Philippine franchise.
+In 2023, Lotte Chilsung raised its stake 73.6% and completed its acquisition of Pepsi Philippines.

 Recent developments

 In June 2013, PCPPI announced that the company would undertake the expansion of its production and distribution capabilities.
-PCPPI wanted to add three new lines in its existing manufacturing plants in Muntinlupa, Cebu City and Davao City within the year and open a new facility in Santo Tomas, Batangas by the following year.
+PCPPI wanted to add three new lines in its existing manufacturing plants in Muntinlupa, Cebu City and Davao City within the year and open a new facility in Santo Tomas, Batangas.
 It also hoped to expand its current distribution network of 500,000 locations by about 12% within the year.
-About 70% of the company’s current sales come from carbonated drinks with the balance coming from non-carbonated drinks.
+About 70% of the company's current sales come from carbonated drinks with the balance coming from non-carbonated drinks.

-In May 2015, PCPPI announced that it would begin the manufacture and distribution of Cheetos snacks in the Philippines by the end of the year.
-The company commenced production at its new facility in Cabuyao, Laguna on February 2016.
+The company ventured into the manufacture of Cheetos snacks in the Philippines from 2015 to 2019.

+In January 2021, PCPPI opened its new facility in Santo Tomas, Batangas.
+In June 2021, PCPPI relocated its headquarters from its manufacturing plant in Tunasan, Muntinlupa to Northgate Cyberzone in Alabang, Muntinlupa.